wp-plugins/10centmail-subscription-management-and-analytics/README.txt

 = 2.0.5 =
 - url forwarding will check for a valid scheme on the forwarding url.
 If none is found http will be added automatically.

+= 2.1.0 =
+- added support for WordPress MultiSite, aka WPMU

 == Upgrade Notice ==
 = 2.0.5 =
-THis version enables url forwarding even if you leave out the http scheme.
+This version enables url forwarding even if you leave out the http scheme.

+= 2.1.0 =
+This version is compatible with and works well on both WordPress and WordPress MultiSite